Eliot-Shen/My-UFD/README.md

 ## Purpose
 This repository is mainly used for the **DF-LLaVA: Unlocking MLLM's potential for Synthetic Image Detection via Prompt-Guided Knowledge Injection** paper.
-The pre-trained weights used in the paper are already provided.
+The weights of linear head are provided here.

 ## Dataset Preparation
 Organize your dataset into the following directory structure: